Governance Frequently Asked Questions

 Q: What is the role of the El Camino Healthcare District Board of Directors?

 A: The role of the publicly elected El Camino Healthcare District (ECHD or District) Board of Directors is to oversee the assets of the ECHD, including El Camino Hospital.
-The ECHD Board is responsible for ensuring District’s mission is accomplished and for providing public oversight of District’s business affairs.
+The ECHD Board is responsible for ensuring the District’s mission is accomplished and for providing public oversight of the District’s business affairs.

 Q: What role does the District Board have in hospital operations?

 A: ECHD maintains oversight of El Camino Hospital by: